|

 mould, an abstract of the lines of the 1950 Jaguars.
 Probably the

 prettiest era for Jaguars in my opinion.
+The Oak Pedestal Tables These tables originated in a large court

-been ravaged by the cleaner's mop and the top h ad
+house in Scotland.
+The plinth-like piece had been ravaged by the cleaner's mop and the top h ad

 been neglected.
 The corners of the top frame were splitting and the glue